-If you ever have any questions about the Emeriti Program or your employer's Emeriti Retiree Health Plan, please call 1-866-EMERITI (1-866-363-7484).
-You will also find additional information on the Emeriti website: www.emeritihealth.org.
+If you ever have any questions about the Emeriti Program, your employer's Emeriti Retiree Health Plan, or how to login to or use your Emeriti online portal account, please call the Emeriti customer care center at 1-866-EMERITI (1-866-363-7484) between 8am ET and 8pm ET on normal business days.

-INTRODUCTION TO YOUR EMERITI RETIREE HEALTH PLAN
+1 INTRODUCTION TO YOUR EMERITI RETIREE HEALTH PLAN

-Kenyon College (the "Plan Sponsor") adopted the Kenyon College Retirement Healthcare Savings Program (the "Plan") as of July 1, 2007 (the "Effective Date").
-The Plan was amended and restated effective as of January 1, 2022.
-The Plan is intended to assist you in meeting your medical expenses, and those of your family, during your retirement years.
+Kenyon College (the "Plan Sponsor") adopted The Kenyon College Retirement Healthcare Savings Program (the "Plan") as of July 1, 2007 (the "Effective Date").
+The Plan was amended and restated effective as of January 1, 2025.
+The Plan is intended to assist you in dealing with your medical expenses, and those of your family, during your retirement years.
 You may be covered under the Plan as an employee of the Plan Sponsor or of a participating affiliate of the Plan Sponsor listed in Appendix A (referred to in this Summary Plan Description ("SPD") as your "Employer").

 Funding for these benefits is through Emeriti Health Accounts established in your name during your working years.
-If you meet the eligibility requirements, your Employer will make contributions to your Employer-Contribution Account, and you will be permitted to make voluntary Employee After-Tax Contributions to your Employee After-Tax Contribution Account.
+If you meet the eligibility requirements, your Employer will make contributions to your Employer-Contribution Account, and you will be permitted to make voluntary Employee After-Tax Contributions to your Employee After-Tax Contributions.

-The employer's contributions and your contributions are held in separate trusts where the earnings from contributions are not taxed.2 Amounts in your Accounts grow tax-free.
+The employer contributions and your contributions are held in separate trusts where the earnings on contributions are not taxed.2 Amounts in your Accounts grow tax-free.
 When you become eligible - primarily when you retire - the amounts paid out of your Accounts for reimbursement of Qualified Medical Expenses, including premiums for health insurance coverage, are also tax-free.

 In addition, you may become eligible for retiree health insurance coverage when you retire after attaining Retirement Eligibility and enrolling in Medicare Parts A and B (on or after age 65).
-This coverage is available to eligible retired Participants, as well as their Spouses (or Domestic Partners), and Dependent Children.
-If you satisfy your plan's Retirement Eligibility criteria, you will be able to choose from a number of different Emeriti Health Insurance Plan Options.
-Your plan also makes available early coverage for those eligible Participants who retire prior to age 65.
-(Note the insurer writing your health insurance coverage may vary depending on where your Employer is located, and you reside.
+This coverage is generally available to eligible retired Participants, as well as their Spouses (or Domestic Partners), and Dependent Children.
+If you satisfy your plan's Retirement Eligibility criteria, you will be able to choose among several different Emeriti Health Insurance Plan Options.
+(Note the insurer writing your health insurance coverage may vary depending on where your Employer is located, and where you reside.
 For example, although Aetna provides most of the health insurance under the Emeriti Program in Minnesota coverage is provided by HealthPartners and in certain other places, including New Mexico, Puerto Rico, and the U.S. Virgin Islands, your coverage may be underwritten by another insurer.
 See Appendix E for more details.).
-Furthermore, the Emeriti Health Insurance Plan Options will vary in certain states as a result of state insurance laws and Medicare requirements.
+Furthermore, the Emeriti Health Insurance Plan Options will vary in certain states because of state insurance laws and Medicare requirements.